Save to List My Reading List

 When you start rewording your Form 1023 to sound "neutral," dropping sensitive terms, or slipping in culture war dog whistles, here's what happens:

 • You risk denial.
-The IRS compares your narrative, bylaws, and actual activities.
-If they don't align - or worse, look deceptive - your application's dead on arrival.
+The IRS compares your narrative, nonprofit bylaws, and actual activities.
+If they don't align, or worse, look deceptive, your application's dead on arrival.

 • You waste everyone's time.
 The IRS is already stretched thin.
 Every sanitized or misleading application clogs the system, delaying legitimate organizations that play it straight.